Aboriginal and Torres Strait Islander people

 - Indigenous Cadetship Support (ICS) links Aboriginal and Torres Strait Islander (ATSI) students with employers who want to offer work placements and ongoing employment.
 It provides payments to employers so they can support cadets with a living and study allowance.

-- A wage subsidy is available to employers when they employ an eligible Indigenous job seeker who has completed six months in employment services.
+- A wage subsidy is available to employers when they employ an eligible Indigenous job seeker who is receiving employment services.

 Search our Grant & Assistance tool for more government support for your business.

 It’s unlawful to disadvantage employees and job seekers in any way because of their:

 To make sure you have a discrimination-free workplace, and you understand your rights and responsibilities as an employer, check out:

 - the race discrimination and racial hatred fact sheet for employers on the Australian Human Rights Commission website